 If the batteries have been weakened in any way or no longer can put out their rated capacity they should be replaced.

-The hard-wire system is intended to get connected to the building wiring.
-The input gets fed from the main electric panel and the systems output breaker directly feed various outlet branch circuit, equipment and lights that are intended to have backup support.
+The hard-wire system is intended to be connected to the building wiring.
+The input gets fed from the main electric panel and the systems output breaker is directly fed to various outlet branch circuits, equipment and lights that are intended to have backup support.